klassikboi/practice-tasks/README.md

 ## Your questions answered!

+### Why do want to join AMRITA-CS-STAR?
 I heard my friends talking about it and got interested.

+### What are your interests?
 I'm interested in coding.

+### What do you want to work on when you join this club and why?
-I want to work on my coding skills.
+Nothing in particular.
+Just want to develop my skills.